INALIENABLE is a direct response to the administration’s efforts to criminalize immigrants.

-InAlienable is the name the Quixote Center has chosen for our work to counter efforts to cast the neighbor as “alien.”
+InAlienable is the name the Quixote Center selected for our work to counter efforts to cast the neighbor as “alien.”
 We envision a society in which no one is alienated from his/her basic rights or from one another.
-The current United States criminal justice system and immigration policies both seek to cast our neighbor as “the other” and proceed to use this “othering” to monetize the suffering they cause.
-Building on the Center’s history of working for criminal justice reform, we seek systems based on restoration rather than retribution and on inclusion rather than exclusion and incarceration.
-To remove the profit motive inherent in our current systems, we seek to end all programs that allow companies to profit from the lost liberty of our neighbors.
+The current United States criminal justice system and immigration policies both seek to cast our neighbor as “the other” and use this “othering” to monetize the suffering they cause.
+Building on the Center’s history of working for criminal justice reform, we seek systems based on restoration rather than retribution.

-The program’s current focus is on the intersections of immigration policy and mass incarceration, calling out policies and tactics that aim to dehumanize, and exposing those poised to profit from the “othering” of the neighbor.
+The program’s current focus is on the intersections of immigration policy and mass incarceration.
+We call out policies and tactics that aim to dehumanize, and expose those poised to profit from the “othering” of the neighbor.

-Current initiatives focus on immigrant detention and the policing of the border in response to the chilling trends we see under the Trump administration, since we are committed to the belief that all people entitled to pursue a life of freedom and dignity – no matter where they are from.
+Current initiatives focus on immigrant detention and the policing of the border in response to the chilling trends we see under the Trump administration.
+We are committed to the belief that all people are entitled to pursue a life of freedom and dignity – no matter where they are from.

-We offer news alerts, research, analysis, satire, and calls for action through InAlienable’s Daily Dispatch.
+- We offer news alerts, research, analysis, satire, and calls for action through InAlienable’s Daily Dispatch.
 Sign up for the Daily Dispatch here.

-We work on public policy with the goal of creating a more humane system built on alternatives to any form of incarceration or monitoring.
+- We work on public policy with the goal of creating a more humane system built on alternatives to incarceration or monitoring.

 InAlienable builds on 40 years of work at the Quixote Center in naming injustice, international solidarity, and efforts to improve the justice system.
 Some of the social justice projects that grew out of work done at the Quixote Center include: Christic Institute (public interest law), EJUSA (Equal Justice USA, campaign to end the death penalty), and the Grassroots Investigation Project.
 Additionally, the Quixote Center has produced the Capital Defense Handbook and supported DC Books to Prisons.